loganfarrow/Grabby/README.md

 * Minimalistic Design: Grabby can be minimized while retaining full functionality, keeping your workspace clean and uncluttered.

 # Getting Started
-Follow the steps below to get started with Grabby.
+Follow the steps below to get started with the Grabby source code.
+If you want to just try out the application, download our latest release exeand be sure to tell us what you think!

 # Requirements
 * Python 3.6 or higher
 * A Windows device

 ### Step 1: Install Dependencies
-Before running the program, you need to install the necessary Python libraries.
+Before running the program source code, you need to install the necessary Python libraries.
+If you download the exe, skip these steps!

 ```bash
 pip install pytesseract